Halda, the assistant coach during the

 Halda joined Palomar's men's golf coaching staff as an assistant

-was quarterbacks coach in Palomar's highly-successful football
+assistant football coach in Palomar's football

 Halda has an